aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/README.md

 The main objective is that after this Microhack you will be able to:

-- -Know how to build and deploy several Network topologies with AVNM
+- Know how to build and deploy several Network topologies with AVNM
 - Understand the power of AVNM and how this differs from 'classic' Network Management
 - Understand how Security admin rules can help you maintain a secure foundation in your VNet topology